Yazhini-G/AOA-Java-M12/EX NO 2C- Job Sequencing- Greedy.md

 ## Algorithm

-Input: Read the number of jobs n.
+1.Input: Read the number of jobs n.
 For each job, read: id → unique job identifier deadline → latest time by which the job should be completed profit → profit gained if the job is completed before or on its deadline

-Sort Jobs by Profit: Sort all jobs in descending order of profit (highest profit first).
+2.Sort Jobs by Profit: Sort all jobs in descending order of profit (highest profit first).
 This ensures we pick the most profitable jobs before less profitable ones.

-Find the Maximum Deadline: Determine the largest deadline among all jobs (maxDeadline).
+3.Find the Maximum Deadline: Determine the largest deadline among all jobs (maxDeadline).
 This helps define the number of available time slots.

-Initialize Scheduling Slots: Create a boolean array slot[maxDeadline + 1], where each index represents a time slot.
+4.Initialize Scheduling Slots: Create a boolean array slot[maxDeadline + 1], where each index represents a time slot.
 Initially, all slots are false (unoccupied).
 Initialize counters: jobsDone = 0 → total number of jobs scheduled totalProfit = 0 → total profit earned

-Schedule the Jobs: For each job in sorted order: Check from its deadline slot backward (to schedule it as late as possible).
+5.Schedule the Jobs: For each job in sorted order: Check from its deadline slot backward (to schedule it as late as possible).
 If an empty slot (slot[j] == false) is found: Mark it as occupied (slot[j] = true).
 Increment jobsDone.
 Add the job’s profit to totalProfit.
 Break (move to next job).
 6.Output: Return {jobsDone, totalProfit}.
 Print the number of jobs scheduled and total profit

 ## Program:
 ```